-5 Simple Ways to Treating Yourself
+5 Simple Ways to Treat Yourself on a Budget

 If I’ve learned one thing over the years about how to keep up a frugal lifestyle without getting burned out or frustrated, it would be that once in a while, you have to let your hair down and treat yourself.
 If you don’t you will end up feeling deprived and more likely to spend money that you don’t have.